The Infanta Isabel Clara Eugenia in the Mariemont Park

 The Infanta Isabel Clara Eugenia in the Mariemont Park (Spanish: La infanta Isabel Clara Eugenia en el parque de Mariemont) is a large oil on canvas painting by Flemish artists Jan Brueghel the Elder and Joos de Momper.
 It was painted in the first quarter of the 17th century.
 The painting is kept in the Museum of Prado in Madrid.

 Painting

 The oeuvre was part of a collection of 26 paintings which arrived in Madrid in the early 17th century.
-Some of the paintings, hung in the Torre de la Reina at the Alcázar de Madrid, showed everyday activities of the people of Flanders; other portrayed the archdukes in their landed estates.
+Some of the paintings, hung in the Torre de la Reina at the Alcázar de Madrid, showed everyday activities of the people of Flanders; others portrayed the archdukes in their landed estates.
 There were four paintings in the latter group.

 To the left there stand the dukes, surrounded by courtladies, children and small sized dogs.
 To the right there is a group of deer, chased by small sized dogs.
 The painting seems to represent hunting; however, it does so in a placid, unrealistic way: some deers are resting, and the small sized dogs are not of the breed generally used for hunting.